gumaerc-testorg/6.370-january-iap-2013/content/pages/syllabus.md

 The seeding tournament is a double-elimination tournament that takes place one week after the sprint tournament.
 Contestants are seeded based on scrimmage ranking, and play continues until there is only one undefeated team.
 The results of this tournament are used to determine seeds for the qualifying and newbie tournaments.
 Teams are ranked by the following criteria, in order:

 *   Furthest round achieved.
-*   [Bayesian Elo rating](http://remi.coulom.free.fr/Bayesian-Elo/#theory) for the tournament (computed on a per-game basis, not a per-match basis).
+*   {{% resource_link "0e1bc5ca-0a77-4b52-8b53-dce7c7b81c12" "Bayesian Elo rating" %}} for the tournament (computed on a per-game basis, not a per-match basis).

 ### Qualifying Tournament